 We will both spend a lot of time this term on homework.
 For homework assignments to serve the purposes we want, I ask for your help in facilitating my ability to grade them quickly and return them to you as soon as possible.
+Your assignments must follow these format rules:

-Your homework sets must be legible (I can't grade what I can't read) and must show your complete solutions (in other words, I must be able to follow the logic you used to reach a final answer).
-Full credit can be given only for correct answers showing complete work.
-If your assignment includes multiple pages (and there will include multiple pages), they must be stapled (not paper clipped, not pages folded over) so that pages do not separate as I work with them or transport them.
-Write only on one side of the paper; this will save a lot of time in grading.
-(Assignments will lose 20% of their credit if they do not follow this format.)
+- 1) Your homework sets must be legible (I can't grade what I can't read). - 2) You must submit complete solutions showing all steps.
+In other words, I must be able to follow the logic you used to reach a final answer.
+Full credit can be given only for correct answers showing complete work. - 3) You must use units consistently throughout the solution.
+(See examples posted on the course website) - 4) If your assignment includes multiple pages (and there will be multiple pages), they must be stapled (not paper clipped, not pages folded over) so that pages do not separate as I work with them or transport them. - 5) Write only on one side of the paper;

+I try very hard to return homework by the next class period; these steps will save me a lot of time in grading and facilitate this goal.
+NOTE:Assignments will lose 20% of their credit if they do not follow this format.
 As noted earlier, homework assignments must be submitted in class on their due date; no credit will be given for homework submitted late.